Skip to main content

 The doctor also will check on behavioral and social development, asking questions to see if your child's everyday behavior is age-appropriate, how well your child does in social situations, and how well they communicate.

 Child safety is another topic discussed at well-child visits.
 The doctor will talk about the importance of using car seats, closely watching kids around swimming pools, preventing poisoning, not smoking around kids, and using sunscreen.
-In homes with guns, weapons and ammunition should be stored separately and kept locked at all times.
+In homes with guns, weapons and ammunition should be stored separately and kept locked away where kids can't reach them.

 When Should I Call the Doctor?